Kristina01111000/Kristina01111000.github.io/README.md

 This is a list of some of the projects that I have worked on during the last 3 years.

 I have done projects in C++, Java, and Javascript.
-I also know web development!
+I also am making a Wordpress theme!

 List of Projects: